wolf019/ID1018-Programming-I/README.md

 * Data structures: a sequence of objects; type independent data structures.
 * Algorithms: type independent algorithms; iterating through a collection of elements.

+## Acknowledgments

+* All assignments is written in JAVA 1.8
+* I used eclipse as my programming program
+* All obligatoric and extra assignments were completed in time